BUnano Cross-Disciplinary Fellowship

 Once admitted to the program, Fellows are required to take one course focused on nanotechnology or nanomedicine, broadly defined, to gain an overview of nanoscience applications in medicine, energy, or fabrication, depending on individual research interests.
 Students are also required to participate in a monthly journal club.
 Each Fellow will receive graduate stipend support and up to $750 to attend relevant conferences or other appropriate professional activities during their time in the Cross-Disciplinary Fellowship program.

-Current PhD students in their second or third year who have shown exceptional scientific talent and are committed to a specific research project in the area of nanoscience or nanotechnology are eligible to apply.
+Current PhD or MD-PhD students entering their second or third year of graduate study, who have shown exceptional scientific talent, and are committed to a specific research project in the area of nanoscience or nanotechnology are eligible to apply.
 The interdisciplinary nature of nanotechnology makes this fellowship applicable to talented students from a broad spectrum of disciplines from the Graduate School of Arts & Sciences, the School of Medicine, and the College of Engineering.

-This BUnano program is supported in part by the Colleges of Medicine and Engineering, the Cancer Center, Departments of Chemistry, Materials Sciences and Engineering, Mechanical Engineering, Biomedical Engineering and Electrical and Computer Engineering.
+This BUnano program is supported in part by the Colleges of Engineering and Arts and Sciences, Departments of Chemistry, Materials Sciences and Engineering, Mechanical Engineering, Biomedical Engineering and Electrical and Computer Engineering.

 For more information about Cross-Disciplinary Fellowships, please contact Program Manager Brenda Hugot.